GreenPix/meta/rfc/0001_rules.md

 contains the value of `a` that `a` contains at that point.

 A variable can have two states: It is either defined and contains a value or it is undefined.
-As using and undefined variable turns the rule into an ill-formed one, when a global variable might be present or not like an **effect**, it is common to wrap the instruction around an `if`.
+As using an undefined variable turns the rule into an ill-formed one, when a global variable might be present or not like an **effect**, it is common to wrap the instruction around an `if`.

 ## Entry points
+[Entry points]: #entry-points

 Lycan manipulate entities. `Rules` applies on entities that either players or monsters.
 It has been defined for now that only 3 entry